samuelealbani/sendPImage/README.md

 # sendPImage
+Two Processing sketches that send a PImage using the Processing network library from client to server.

-Client and server that send PImage to each other.
-Thanks to "https://github.com/torbjornlunde/processing-experiments"
+Thanks to "https://github.com/torbjornlunde/processing-experiments" for the JPGEncoder class.